Full Exclusive interview with Bridget Lancaster - KLCS

 When you don’t feel like cooking, or in general, what’s an easy healthy dish to make?

-I do a lot of stir fry and I think that to me, stir fry, the majority of the time spent is in the preparation of ingredients.
+I do a lot of stir fry and I think that to me, stir fry, the majority of time spent is in the preparation of ingredients.
 If you have a lean protein, like pork tenderloin, or chicken breast, or tofu’s a great option.
-Then it’s just chop a few ingredients.
+Then it’s just chop, chop, chop, a few ingredients.
 Batch cook them in a super hot skillet or people who have a nice wok.
 And then I do keep some core condiments in my fridge – oyster sauce, soy sauce, mirin.
 That way it’s one, two, three.
-I do cook brown rice.
-I’ll have that with stir fry.
+I do cook big batches of brown rice.
+I oven cook the brown rice.
+You cook it in a big baking pan with foil on it, so you don’t have to stir it every 10 minutes, it just cooks very gently.
+And when it’s done, I’ll pack it, I’ll freeze it and I’ll have brown rice at the ready because I’ll cook that over white rice.
+So, I’ll have that with stir fry.
+We do that quite often.
+I’ve got older boys and I want to make sure they know how to cook something fast with good things, so a great marinara sauce.
+You can add things to it.

+A box of cereal. (laughs) Joking aside, I do a lot of breakfast for them too.
+We’ll make omelets.

 I look forward to the weekends to make my cheat or treat dishes.
 What is a cheat or treat dish you like to make often or weekends?

 I do bake more on the weekends, especially in the colder weather here.
-Definitely cinnamon buns come into play.
+Definitely cinnamon buns come into play, which is a cheat and treat. (laughs) Oh!
 The other thing is pretzels.
-I started making big German pretzels.
-The recipe produces six.
+I started making the big German pretzels.
+We published it in “Cook’s Illustrated” last year and I made it once and the recipe produces six.
 That batch of six lasted about two seconds.
-My youngest son went absolutely mental for them, told his friends.
-Now I make 36 pretzels a batch every time because I know that all these football players are going to come over and eat all the pretzels.
-I love breakfast, the cinnamon rolls and coffee cake.
+And my youngest son went absolutely mental for them, told his friends about them, then they come over for pretzels.
+It went from a batch of 12, now I make 36 pretzels a batch every time because I know that all these football players are all going to come over and eat all the pretzels.
+That is definitely something I’ve been doing.
+A lot of my food that I’ve been making has been scaled up to feed basketball and football teams. (laughs) I love breakfast, the cinnamon rolls and coffee cake and things like that.
 My husband comes home from work and we have a cup of tea at night and a little piece of cake.
 That’s how he channels his parents.

+A challenge to cooking is cleaning.
+As someone who sautés a lot, grease gets on the cabinets and grates, what tips do you have to clean and do you also have grease on cabinets like I do?

+(laughs) I do clean as go along, so I try my best to keep it clean.
+I have a very old gas stove range, I think it’s 1952.
+The pilot stays lit all the time, it does not make you sleep well at night.
+There’s a lit pilot in my house all the time.
+Sometimes I’m like, “What am I doing?”
+At the same time that thing performs very well.
+Although I think I’m the only one in America with a three-burner stove, because one burner doesn’t work.
+But the oven is great, the burners are fantastic, very reactive.
+I will often keep a half sheet on two of the burners, when I’m sautéing, so that way I know that I can just clean that big sheet pan.
+We clean as we go along.
+I love my Mr. Clean Magic Eraser.
+The other thing is I have wood counter tops and I absolutely love those.
+I clean them just as if they are regular counter tops, but once every year and half, I sand them down and then I oil them and they look like I just put them up.
+And they’re beautiful.
+But cleaning is a big thing; my biggest piece of advice is keep cleaning as your cooking.

-Is there anything you’d like to add for the viewers here?
+Is there anything you’d like to add for the viewers here in Los Angeles?

 Summer’s a great time to get back to basics.
 Simplify, try to shop the perimeters of your supermarket because that’s where all the good stuff is; shop the farmer’s market.
-Well, you guys are in California, so you get that year round.
+Well, you guys are in California, so you get that year-round.
 Here it’s like the farmer’s market is our little touch of L.A. for a few weeks out of the year here.
 Appreciate the produce, shop in season.
 California season is fantastic right?
 All year round, what am I talking about!

-Visit KLCS.org and check out the Celebrity Chefs Corner to read the full interview with Bridget Lancaster.
-Tune-in to America’s Test Kitchen, Saturday afternoons at 1 PM, on KLCS; check KLCS.org/schedule for a complete broadcast schedule.
+Tune-in to America’s Test Kitchen, Saturday afternoons at 1 PM, on KLCS; Cook’s Country airs Friday at 4:30 on KLCS’ Create TV.
+Check KLCS.org/schedule for a complete broadcast schedule.

 You can follow Bridget on social media: Twitter (@realblancaster) or